Eligibility & Deadlines

 - Maintain satisfactory academic progress as defined by the University.

 - Apply for financial aid by the indicated deadline using the Free Application for Federal Student Aid (FAFSA).

 - Demonstrate financial need as determined by the analysis of the (FAFSA).

-Deadlines are necessary to ensure that all students have an equal opportunity to be considered for financial aid given the fact that the University must determine how to distribute available funds to the many students who wish to be considered for aid before those funds can be allocated.
-Deadlines are also in place to ensure that the University will receive and communicate the necessary information in time to allow the students to make informed decisions regarding their enrollment and related financial plans.
+In order to ensure that all students have an equal opportunity to be considered for financial aid the University asks that all new and continuing students complete a FAFSA as soon as early January but no later than March 1st.
+Filing a FAFSA by this date will maximize the amount of financial aid that will be available to you.
+Filing by March 1st will also ensure that the University will receive and communicate the necessary information in time to allow the students to make informed decisions regarding their enrollment and related financial plans.

 All eligible students are considered for financial assistance regardless of filing date, depending upon availability of funds.
 However, University-administered funds will not be used to replace federal or state grants or loans for which a student may have been eligible but for which he/she failed to apply successfully.

 PHEAA (Pennsylvania Higher Education Assistance Agency) State Grant Deadline